Fixed and Market Pricing for Cloud Services: PAYG and Spot Market Analysis

+Suppose that truthful reporting with cutoffs $\mb{c}$ constitutes a BNE for the given spot pricing mechanism.
+Let $m(c)$ be the expected payment made by a job with waiting cost $c$ (which is independent of its class).
+For a BNE to exist, the following \textit{incentive compatibility} (henceforth, IC) constraint must hold: for all $\wh{c}, c \leq \max_i c_i$, and any $i$,

-The next lemma shows that the properties of the waiting time function along with the expected payment given by \eqref{eq:payment} ensure that the IC constraint \eqref{eq:ic} is satisfied. \begin{lemma} Lemma \ref{lemma:w-properties} and \eqref{eq:payment} together satisfy the IC constraint \eqref{eq:ic}. \end{lemma} \begin{proof} (Outline) Suppose that the waiting cost of a job in class $i$ is $c$ and it instead misreports some $\wh{c} \neq c$.
-The expected payoff under truthful reporting is $\pi(c, c) \triangleq v_i - cw(c;c_1,c_2) - m(c)$ and the expected payoff in case of misreport is $\pi(\wh{c}, c) \triangleq v_i - cw(\wh{c};c_1,c_2) - m(\wh{c})$.
-Considering the cases $\wh{c} < c$ and $\wh{c} > c$ separately, using the property that $w(t;c_1,c_2)$ is decreasing in $t$, and using \eqref{eq:payment}, we can show that $\pi(c, c) - \pi(\wh{c}, c) > 0$. \end{proof}
+By analogy with \cite{Myerson81}, the next lemma relates the expected payment with the waiting time function $w$ and shows that the properties of the waiting time function along with the expected payment given by \eqref{eq:payment} ensure that the IC constraint \eqref{eq:ic} is satisfied.